Yunukas/ServletExample/README.md

 This is the backend of the android calculator app.

-For android app please visit :
+For the android calculator app please visit :

 https://github.com/Yunukas/Android2ServletCalculator